 Small seminar classes provided valuable opportunities to think critically and develop presentation skills.
 I have applied my critical thinking skills to my research and have used my presentation skills as an adjunct lecturer at CWU and as a conference presenter, and will continue to put those skills to work in my professional future.

-The Office of Graduate Studies and Research is a great (and sometimes overlooked) source of graduate student funding and support.
+The School of Graduate Studies and Research is a great (and sometimes overlooked) source of graduate student funding and support.
 All in all, graduate study at CWU provides innumerable learning and funding opportunities for those who seek them.
 Students who work hard and develop relationships with faculty and fellow graduate students can reap tremendous, and perhaps even unexpected, academic rewards.

 Central Washington University Geography Department Chair Kevin Archer has been appointed interim de